Join us for practical sessions on equipping kids to think critically, biblically, and missionally.

 2. Like It or Not, The World Is Calling

 We live in a secular culture that is actively pursuing our children.
 Advertisers spend an average of $12 billion per year marketing products and ideas to our children.
 On average, children are exposed to 40,000 media messages per year.
-And the typical age of exposure to pornography is eight!
+And the age of exposure to pornography is as young as seven!
 Even if our children only view half of the media messages that the average child receives, by the time they are in ninth grade, they will have received 280,000 messages!
 We do not want to wait until our children have been exposed to this volume of truth-claims before we train them to evaluate every message they encounter.
 We need to equip them in the elementary years to successfully navigate our secular culture.

 3. Preparation in a Safe Environment is Key

 When we want to protect our children from a disease, we do not lock them in the house and continuously sanitize everything they touch.
 Instead, we take them to the doctor and expose their bodies to a tiny strand of such diseases.
 This exposure prepares their immune systems to attack those diseases once they encounter them full-force in the world.
 The same approach is best in worldview instruction.
 If we want to keep our children healthy spiritually, we need to expose them to tiny pieces of counterfeit worldviews while they are still at a developmental stage where we regulate most of what they encounter.
 If we wait until high school to expose them to such ideas, they will have already faced most of these ideas in the culture.
-Comparative worldview instruction in the elementary years prepares our children to critically evaluate false ideas before they encounter them in the world.Our elementary-aged children are developmentally ready to learn about the ways in which others view the world.
-Our secular culture is actively pursuing their hearts and their minds, and God has given us the tools we need to combat this influence!
-Comparative worldview education is not something we should reserve solely for our high school students.
+Comparative worldview instruction in the elementary years prepares our children to critically evaluate false ideas before they encounter them in the world.